aminrj/aminrj.github.io/_posts/2026-01-26-LLM-engineering-building-a-procurements-analyst-ai.md

 When I’m coding with LLMs, I prefer explicit guardrails over “clever” prompts.

-Step 3: Clean and validate (the reliability layer)
+## Step 3: clean and validate

 Even good models occasionally return:

-Markdown fences: json …
+- Markdown fences around the JSON
-commentary before/after JSON
+- Commentary before or after the object
-incomplete objects
+- Incomplete objects
-extra braces in reasoning text
+- Extra braces inside reasoning text
 So the MVP includes \_clean_json() to strip markdown and extract the first balanced JSON object.

 This is one of those “unsexy” details that separates a demo from a working app.